per5cm/Python/Beginner/CS50/Lecture/Lecture3/lecture3.md

 # Exceptions (something awry)

+Exceptions used for the things you are not ready for.

 Syntax Error // Run time error, what could go wrong?

 writing a code with error handling in mind, unexpected errror to handle.